syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs21" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs21/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs21/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs21" %}
+{% endif %}

+### Recurrence Event

+When editing an occurrence from a recurrence series, it's only possible to edit a `single occurrence`, not the entire series.

 ## Appointment Resizing

-Another way of rescheduling an appointment can be done by resizing it through either of its handlers.
-To work with resizing functionality, it is necessary to inject the module `Resize` and make sure that [`allowResizing`](https://ej2.syncfusion.com/documentation/api/schedule#allowresizing) property is set to true.
+Another way to reschedule an appointment is by resizing it.
+To use the resizing functionality, inject the `Resize` module and ensure that the [`allowResizing`](../api/schedule#allowresizing) property is set to true.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}